abdalla-abdelsalam/InfraControl/README.md

 in the image below we also configure 2 parameters to pass to jenkins pipeline before executing :
 * environment (dev or prod)
-* bool for destroy option
+* boolean for the destroying option
 ![Screenshot from 2023-10-02 16-32-30](https://github.com/abdalla-abdelsalam/InfraControl/assets/51873396/92a55549-ade2-422f-9c49-4ae4ff79a2c3)
 #### stage one
-Intializing terraform and selecting the desired workspace, also create the workspace if not exsits
+Intializing terraform and selecting the desired workspace, also create the workspace if not exsits.
 ![Screenshot from 2023-10-02 16-32-56](https://github.com/abdalla-abdelsalam/InfraControl/assets/51873396/e0dbe84e-4067-4d88-9385-940b0a9d77fe)
 #### stage two
 Terraform apply stage with passing the necessary evn variable file and also archieving the inventory file that contains the public ip of the bastian host